h-cel/hamster/README.md

 2. Attribution
 3. Bias-correction

 which build up on each other.
 It is suggested to run them sequentially to obtain the most efficient and informative workflow.
-Note, however, that 'flex2traj' is not fully integrated yet.

 ### 0. flex2traj
-This module of **HAMSTER** reads in the instantaneous binary FLEXPART files, filters for a specific region (using a netcdf mask) and constructs trajectories.
-It is the replacement for 'particle-o-matic' and provides a bit more flexibility (e.g., accounts for duplicate parcel IDs from the global FLEXPART–ERA-Interim simulations; writes trajectories into a h5 format, ...).
-Note, however, that 'flex2traj' is under development and not fully integrated yet.
-All other modules (01_diagnosis and 02_attribution) currently only read data from particle-o-matic (dat-files).
+This module of **HAMSTER** reads in the instantaneous binary FLEXPART files, filters for a specific region (using a netcdf mask), constructs trajectories and writes them to a file.

 ### 1. Diagnosis
 The diagnosis part of **HAMSTER** identifies atmospheric fluxes of humidity (precipitation and evaporation) or heat (sensible heat flux) using trajectories constructed from FLEXPART binary data.
 There are several thresholds and criteria that can be set (see docs) to reduce the bias, increase the probability of detection and reduce the probability of false detection.
 The output from this part can be used to bias correct source–receptor relationships.